KenSciResearch/fairMLHealth/docs/resources/Evaluating_Fairness.md

 Just as data and model performance can drift over time, so too can prediction fairness.
 We recommend integrating fairness evaluation with your modeling pipeline as a form of continuous process improvement.
 By regularly evaluating multiple measures of fairness at once you can ensure that it continues to meet the expectations of the stakeholders.

-For more examples of fairness measurement using the FairMLHealth tool, see the [Evaluating Fairness in Binary Classification Tutorial Notebook](../examples_and_tutorials/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb), [ Example-BinaryClassificationTemplate Notebook](../examples_and_tutorials/ Example-BinaryClassificationTemplate.ipynb) in our examples_and_tutorials section.
+For more examples of fairness measurement using the FairMLHealth tool, see the [Evaluating Fairness in Binary Classification Tutorial Notebook](../examples_and_tutorials/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb) and [Evaluating Fairness in Regression Tutorial Notebook](../examples_and_tutorials/Tutorial-EvaluatingFairnessInRegression.ipynb) in our examples_and_tutorials section.
 There are also a number of additional references at the bottom of this page, as well as in our [Documentation Folder](README.md).